Get a quote on Liability Insurance

 Deductible vs. Self-Insured Retention

 Some liability insurance policies will require either a deductible or self-insured retention (SIR).
 Deductibles and SIR are similar concepts: They both make you responsible for a portion of the costs of a loss.
 The key difference is that when you have a deductible, you would typically notify your insurer of the loss and they would begin coverage.
 The insurer then sends you a bill for the amount of the deductible.
 In contrast, in policies with SIR, you would be responsible for paying the full amount of the SIR before the insurer begins providing coverage.
 Once the SIR amount is reached, the insurer would take over and begin paying for the loss.

 Companies that experience frequent small claims and have the funds to support an SIR may prefer this type of policy because it gives them more flexibility to negotiate smaller claims without involving the insurer.
 However, companies that don’t want to expend time and resources on handling insurance claims might be better suited to a policy with a deductible.

-Liability insurance policies have limits of insurance, which is the maximum amount your insurer will pay for losses during a policy year.
+Liability insurance coverage has policy limits, which is the maximum amount your insurer will pay for losses during a policy year.
 Policies typically have a per occurrence limit as well as a per year maximum.
 The per occurrence limit is the maximum the insurer will pay for a single incident, while the per year maximum is the amount the insurer will pay for all incidents over a single year.
 You can select your limits of insurance with your insurer; higher limits will result in higher premiums.

 It’s important to be aware that legal fees affect your limits of insurance differently depending on the type of insurance.
 Some types of liability policies, such as general liability insurance, do not typically count legal fees against your limits of insurance.